horseshoe7/SwiftUI-MVVM-C/README.md

 - Allows for multiple flows working on one NavigationStack
 - Provides a mechanism for callbacks when a view is dismissed 'non-programmatically' such as a Back button or a InteractivePopGesture (on a navigation stack).
+- Allows for deeper customization of Coordinator types, but also makes it easy to pass data from Screen to Coordinator.

 ## Usage